flutter/cocoon/cipd_packages/README.md

 Refer to [CONTRIBUTING.md](https://flutter.googlesource.com/recipes/+/refs/heads/main/CONTRIBUTING.md) on how to contribute to recipes repository.

-## Adding/updating package dependency from .ci.yaml
+## Adding/updating package dependency from .ci.yaml from difference repositories

-Add or update the new package to either the platform level or target level entries:
+This is the last step to enable the package usage in the real CI.
+Add or update the new package to either the platform level or target level entries for your targeted repository:
 ``` yaml
 dependencies: >-
   [